Journalism skills for freelance writers

 Use these tips to develop your perseverance skills:

 Believe in your abilities.
-When you’ve tried every means of finding the information you need for a story, step back, then look for a new way to find people to interview or research the story.
+When you’ve tried everything to find the information you need for a story, step back, then look for a new way to find people to interview or research the story.
 Look at every opportunity that chance throws in your path, ask your interview subject an unexpected question, or explore an educated guess.

 Continually improve your craft.
 Reporting skills improve with age.
 While you’re waiting to get older, there are other ways to improve your writing.
 Dig deeper into your stories, read the work of other journalists, and examine stories that spark your emotions.

 Stay focused on the story.
 Time spent in idle speculation is time wasted.
-So instead, give your full attention to the people, events, and facts surrounding the story.
+Instead, give your full attention to the people, events, and facts surrounding the story.

 Given time, perseverance will turn mountains into molehills.